Balancing Our Budget

 Immediate Steps

 Immediate steps are being taken, including an extension of an existing hiring freeze, refilling only those positions most essential to university operations.
-A Voluntary Separation Incentive Program (VSIP) program is being offered this fall to eligible tenured faculty members.
+A Voluntary Separation Incentive Program (VSIP) program has been offered to eligible tenured faculty members.

 Timeline